annikamljn/CSS145-Group8-Proposal3/README.md

 ## 💡 Findings / Insights

 1. **Dataset Characteristics**
-   - The most significant features for price prediction were bean origins, while the sentiment intensity analyzer and recommendation models primarily relied on descriptions.
-The clustering model used both rating and price to analyze patterns.
+   - The dataset provides a comprehensive overview of **coffee names, origins, types, and descriptive reviews**.
+The dataset only contains two numerical columns, namely `100g_USD` (price) and `rating`.
+Price values are widely spread out and had a high standard deviation, while rating distributions were moderately spread out.
+Categorical classes varied in distribution.

 2. **Feature Distributions and Separability**
-   - The most significant features for price prediction were bean origins, while the sentiment intensity analyzer and recommendation models primarily relied on descriptions.
-The clustering model used both rating and price to analyze patterns.
+   - The most significant features for `price prediction` were **bean origins**, while the `sentiment intensity analyzer` and `recommendation model` primarily relied on **descriptions**.
+The `clustering` model used both **rating and price** to analyze patterns.

 3. **Model Performance (Price Prediction)**
-   - The price prediction model achieved high accuracy, demonstrating effective use of categorical and numerical features.
-   - Key predictors include origin and coffee type.
+   - Key predictors include bean origins and roaster locations.
+   - The model is able to successfully make predictions depending on a coffee's roast type, origin, and roaster location.
+However, the model's **Mean Squared Error is around 2.39**, which is relatively high.
+This means it could be further improved.

 4. **Model Performance (Sentiment Intensity Analysis)**
-   - The sentiment analysis model effectively translates coffee descriptions into predicted ratings, revealing clear sentiment trends in reviews.
+   - The model heavily relies on coffee descriptions to make rating predictions.
+   - Due to the limitations of our dataset, in which it primarily contains highly rated products, the model **tends to predict high ratings** regardless of negative words.

 5. **Model Performance (Coffee Recommendation)**
+   - The recommendation model primarily utilizes the coffee descriptions to curate recommendations.
-   - The recommendation model accurately identifies coffees with similar descriptions, proving useful for personalization.
+   - The model has moderate performance, with the capability to recommend coffees with **similarity scores ranging from 30-40%**.

 6. **Model Performance (Clustering Analysis)**
    - The clustering model successfully grouped coffees into clusters with shared pricing and rating characteristics, uncovering market trends.
-   - The model was able split the coffees into 3 groups: low price with average rating, average price with high rating, and high price with average to high ratings.
+   - The model was able split the coffees into **3 clusters**: low price with average rating, average price with high rating, and high price with average to high ratings.

 ---